MashedTatos/gameOfLife/README.md

 wiki: https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life

-IT IS RECCOMENDED TO RUN C# VERSION
+IT IS RECOMENDED TO RUN C# VERSION